 Facilities & Fleet

-The Facilities Division is responsible for structural and systems maintenance, and custodial needs of Town Hall, Wastewater Treatment Plant, town water tanks and pump station, and the Public Works Facility.
-The Facilities Division is also in charge of keeping all buildings as secure as possible.
+Facilities is responsible for structural and systems maintenance, and custodial needs of Town Hall, Wastewater Treatment Plant, town water tanks and pump station, and the Public Works Facility.
+Facilities is also in charge of keeping all buildings as secure as possible.

-The Fleet Division is responsible for overseeing the purchasing, sales and management of all Town of Windsor owned vehicles and equipment.
+Fleet is responsible for overseeing the purchasing, sales and management of all Town of Windsor owned vehicles and equipment.
 Fleet Services performs all preventive maintenance and repairs on the Town of Windsor fleet.